 Tom yum soup is one of the best Thai Food recipes there is.
-Without it, Thai Cuisine would simply not be the same without it.
+Thai Cuisine would simply not be the same without it.
 Below are step-by-step image cooking directions.
-We hope you enjoy our Tom Yum Goong recipe and the shrimp head special sauce!
+We hope you enjoy this Tom Yum Goong recipe and the shrimp head special sauce!

 This is an authentic Tom Yum with shrimp recipe that includes a special shrimp head sauce not often found in other Tom Yum Goong recipes online (also spelled, Tom Yum Kung).